-The Boliden Tara Mine is located 2km NW of the town of Navan in Co Meath Ireland and 50 km northwest of Dublin (Figure.
-2).
-The area comprises gently rolling farmland with a mild Atlantic climate.
-The mine is well served by motorway and rail links to Dublin airport and port.
-The orebody extends from near surface for ca 5km WSW to depths of nearly 1km.
-A satellite deposit, termed 'Tara Deep' was discovered in 2012, occurs at depths of 1-2 km below surface and is currently a major focus for exploration and development.
-The distribution of resources and reserves is shown in Figure 3.
+Boliden Tara Mines is located 2km northwest of the town of Navan in County Meath, Ireland and 50 km northwest of Dublin (Figures 2 and 3) at coordinates (WGS84) 53°39'14"N 6°43'10"W. The area comprises gently rolling farmland with a mild Atlantic climate.
+The mine is well served by motorway and rail links to Dublin airport and port, current works on the Dubin Port rail infrastructure necessitates that concentrate be trucked to the port.
+The orebody extends from near surface for approximately 5km WSW to depths of nearly 1km.
+A satellite deposit, termed 'Tara Deep' was discovered in 2012, occurs at depths of 1-2 km below surface and is currently a major focus for exploration.